2nd Round of Exchange Applications for Winter 2020 is now available. You may only apply to the Universities that are indicated on this list:

-Once your application has been given the required Faculty approval, you must assemble and submit all required original documents to the McGill Student Exchange and Study Abroad (SESA), Service Point, 3415 McTavish, (you will be notified when and if supporting documents are required).
+Once your application has been given the required Faculty approval, you may need to submit documents to the McGill Exchange Office, Service Point, 3415 McTavish, (you will be notified when and if supporting documents are required).

-If your application was granted Faculty Approval, the SESA Exchange office will review your application for nomination to the partner university.
+If your application was granted Faculty Approval, the McGill Exchange Office will review your application for nomination to the partner university.
 This is a second level of approval.
-If your nomination is accepted by the partner university you will be contacted by email either by SESA or directly by the partner university to complete their own application.
+If your nomination is accepted by the partner university you will be contacted by email either by the Exchange Office with details on how to apply to the host University.

 Step 6: What should I do once my application has been accepted?

 Only once you have been sent the offer of admission by the partner university (only a few months before you actual go on exchange), follow these steps:

 All courses taken abroad (outside of Quebec) must be approved using the Course Equivalency System.

 Search the database to determine if the course you want to take has already been approved.
 You may want to use the “External” course number and then “Country” or “Institution” to determine if the course has already been approved.
 Make sure you also tick off “Include Expired Decisions”.
 The course may have already been approved, but might be expired, which means you will have to request a “Reassessment”.

 If the course is not on the course database, then you must login (using your McGill email address and password) and “Submit a Request”.
 For further information on using the system, please go to Frequently asked questions.

 Once you have made an exchange application, you will then have access to the Minerva Transfer Credit Assessment Form” (replaces the Course Approval Form).
 Only courses that appear on the Course Equivalency System can be added to the Transfer Credit Assessment Form.
 For further information, please refer to the Help Field on Minerva.